Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I suspect the seams that you were wondering about would be personal preference.
 I haven't paid much attention, but I think that the back of the couch might have one seam down the middle.

 I had to go look at mine.
 I have cushions that look separate but are attached and they have two seams running down them.
-I have never had a problem with the seams but I have never had young children around them except an occasional grand child.

 I was told one time that if it's all one piece, it's not true leather because as you said, where would you find one that large.
 Cows aren't that big.
 Also, I would never again buy a leather sofa.
 Mine is so uncomfortable.
 It is not at all "cushy".